2026-01-13

 Precision language beats prestige every time.

-1.3 The Silent Killer: Mismatched Salary Expectations (Even If You Didn’t Mention a Number)
+The Silent Killer: Mismatched Salary Expectations

-You wrote “negotiable” in the salary field.
+You wrote "negotiable" in the salary field.
+Still got rejected.

 Why?

+Glassdoor lists the average salary for "Senior Data Analyst" at $115K.
+You live in Austin.
+You'd accept $95K.
 But the ATS cross-references your last known salary (from LinkedIn scraping experiments observed via Blind reports) and assumes you expect $110K+.

 Mismatch detected.
 Flag raised.